prasadkjose/Notes/Obsidian Vault/Learning Notes/Artificial Intelligence/OCI Generative AI Professional.md

 	1. It's hard to predict which is the 100% correct prompt.
 	2. Lot of time to spend and it's model specific.
 	3. Types:
-		1. In context Learning - Conditioning a LLM with **instructions** and **demonstrations**
+		1. **In context Learning** - Conditioning a LLM with **instructions** and **demonstrations**
-		2. K-shot - k **examples**.
+		2. **K-shot** - k **examples**.
 0 examples is zero shot, Few shot is better
-		3. Chain of thought Prompting - Prompt LLM to show intermediate steps of thought. - Helps with harder, complex tasks - breaks down the problem in smaller chunks - imitates reasoning
+		3. **Chain of thought Prompting** - Prompt LLM to show intermediate steps of thought. - Helps with harder, complex tasks - breaks down the problem in smaller chunks - imitates reasoning
-		4. Least to Most prompting - Use simple problems first and use those logic to solve harder problems.
+		4. **Least to Most prompting** - Use simple problems first and use those logic to solve harder problems.
-		5. Step-Back prompting.
+		5. **Step-Back prompting**.
 Identify the science or math concept of principles first before getting in to the actual prompt.
 5. Issues:
-	1. Prompt Injection or Jailbreaking: Provide the LLM with input that makes it ignore instructions or rules set during deployment
+	1. **Prompt Injection or Jailbreaking**: Provide the LLM with input that makes it ignore instructions or rules set during deployment
-	2.
+	2. **Memorization**: After answering.
+Leak or reveal the original prompt by the deploying entity

 ## Training

+1. We can use this mainly for domain adaptation - outside of the pre-trained domain or subject.
+2. Types:
+	1. **Fine Tuning FT**: Take pretrained and modify **all** it's parameters
+	2. **Param Efficient FT**: Modify few parameters
+	3. **Soft prompting**: Add specific parameters or words to the prompt that is pre fine tuned into the model.
+	4. **Continual Pre-training**: For **unlabeled** data and modify all parameters to the target domain.

 ## Decoding
+1. Process of text generation from the vector representation.
+2. 1 word at at time.
+3. Types:
+	1. **Greedy Decoding**: At each step the distribution is used on all words in the vocabulary and feed it back to the model to update the probabilities of the other words.
+The highest probability word is chosen.
+	2. **Non Deterministic Decoding**: Pick words randomly at each step.
+		1. Temperature: A parameter that modulates the distribution.
+			1. When **low** the probability of the each probable word are more further or peaked
+			2. When **high**, all the probabilities become similar or flatten
+			3. The order of the probabilities stays the same.
+Highest word or lowest stays the same.
+			4. In real life,
+				1. Lowering the temp, causes less deviation from facts or commonly used words from the trained model, like when stating a scientific fact, creativity is not important.
+				2. Increasing the temp causes more rare words to be included, like when writing a story.
+4. **Hallucination**:
+	1. Generated text is not factual or ungrounded.
+	2. Text might be fluent and no grammatical errors.
+	3. It's subtle and no knows method to identify hallucinations.
+	4. RAG hallucinate less then 0 shot ones.
+	5. Grounded and attributedness- The process of linking a model's output to a specific, verifiable source of information, such as a user's data or a particular database
+# LLM Applications
+1. RAG (Retrieval Augmented Generation)
+	1. Model as access to (retrieved) support documents for a query.
+	2. The support document will be proved to the model as an input too along with the query.
+	3. Best way so far to reduce hallucinations
+	4. Used for fact checking, entity- linking.
+	5. **Non parametric** as we don't have to update the model.
+Not hard-coded for any one domain.
+2. Code Models:
+	1. Trained on code and comments.
+	2. Copilot, code Llama
+	3. Easier than Natural Language.
+3. Multi-modal
+	1. Text, Language, Image etc
+	2. Diffusion Models:
+		1. Produce complex output simultaneously rather token by token. like in decoders.
+4. Language Models
+	1. Create plans and reasons.
+	2. Take actions as response to plans.
+	3. can use tools.
+		1. ReAct: a framework for LLM to emit thought, acts and observe the results.
+		2. ToolFormers: Pre training method where strings are replaces with calls to tools
+	4.